anhvir/c207/README.md

 ---------------
   * For this week's lab, follow the instruction in LMS.Workshop.Week8.
 If you want some hints, read the second part of this document.
-  * Then, spend some time to inspect `graph.c`
-  * `graph.c` is the solution for week 7 lab, you just need to download this file and include it in your lab week 7 folder. `SPECIAL FEATURE:` I included 2 options for Dijkstra's, one of which is exactly as the pseudocode shown in the lecture, which can help you to see that there is not much difference between a pseudocode and a C function :-).
-This implementation of Dijkstra's also prints out all shortest paths.
-  * `week7_git_solution.zip` is a folder that contains all files needed for week 7 solution.
-You shouldn't need this one.
-It is useful only if you have lost all of your week 7 files.

   Hints for lab this week
 ---------------------------
-### Job 1 - Unix's tsort:
 First at all, of course, create a separate folder for this week's lab.
-Let's call it `tsort` and make it the working directory.
+Let's call it `sort` and make it the working directory.
 You should download all `*.c` and `.h` files supplied in LMS this week here.
 Then:
-  * Create a text file `graph1.txt` for the graph shown in the lab sheet.
-It should have 8 lines exactly as as shown in the input for tsort.
-  * Try `tsort` with command `tsort < graph1.txt`.
-  * Build `graph2.txt` for the second graph drawn in the lab sheet.
-And try `tsort` for this graph.
-Also create a toposort ordering by hand and compare with the output of tsort.

-### Job 2 - Writing your own topological sort:
-Of course, you need to build a graph first.
-In this week, we use directed graphs.
-Your program should take files such as `graph1.txt` and `graph2.txt` as input, and should produce outputs that are identical to those of the Unix's `tsort`.
-  * Note that vertex name is just a single character.
-So your graph have maximal 256 vertices (and hence, if you prefer, you can avoid some `malloc` for graphs).
-  * You might want to use adjacency list to represent graphs.
-Module `list.c` and `list.h` (supplied in lab solution Week 4) could be used here.
-  * You also want a graph module.
-You can take a simple graph module you made for Lab Week 4, then add the input part.
-You should maintain the mapping between vertex id (which are integer from 0 onwards) and vertex names (or labels) which are letters.
-You could also use your graph module from Lab Week 7, after chopping off the weight part.
-Also remember that in the current work, graphs are directed.
-  * Now in your folder you have `list.c`, `graph.c`, `sort.c`, `tsort,c` and `.h` files.
-You can build `Makefile` by take a copy from assignment 1 and make some trivial changes.
-There is no need to change `tsort.c` and `list.c`.
+  * You can build `Makefile` by take a copy from assignment 1 and make some trivial changes.
+OR you can just compile with `gcc -Wall -o sort *.c`
-  * Spend time to finish `graph.c` first, and then you can implement topological sort functions in `sort.c`

-### Job 3 - `gparhviz` is quite interesting, just try it.
+  * Try the program by running `./sort` and evaluate the output.
+  * Now, do the four tasks described in the lab sheet.
+Note that for Task 1 you can start hybrid_sort() with copying from quicksort(), then change it by make a call to insertion_sort() or quicksort() appropriately.

 How to use this github site?